pgdr/sau2000/README.md

 7. Be able to add Ram with ear mark number and origin
 8. Get statistics for each Sau on number of lambs, quality, fat, weight for all years, statistics for lambs per year
+9. Get statistics for each Sau on quality, fat, weight per year
-9. Per Sau a list of Medicine, dose, date
+10. Per Sau a list of Medicine, dose, date
-10. Comment field
+11. Comment field

 ## Future goals

 1. Potentially divide sheep into flocks
-2. Get statistics for each Sau on quality, fat, weight per year
+2. Get statistics for each Sau on quality and fat per year
-3. Cause for dose